slatedocs/slate/source/includes/ios/_ios.md

 ## SDKManagedObject

-The managed DataSource that custom types must implement to use with the Emotion AI.
+The managed DataSource that custom types must implement to use with the **SensumAPI**.

 ###SDKManagedObject Functions: Start Updates